Labernator/Mordheim/Mordheim-BorderTownBurning/Houserules.md

 49.)
 Es können keine Allianzen mit Monstern etc. geschlossen werden.

 50.)
 Map of Cathay Errata: Ergebnis 6 macht nix mhr (Belandysh wurde schon gespawned), Ergebnis 4-5: In der nächsten Runde darf der Spieler mit dr Map auch bei 3-4 das Szenario bestimmen (statt Random).
 Danach ist die Map verbraucht und verschwindet.

+51.)
+Neuer NPC only skill: Treasure guardian - Against shooting and magic attacks, the NPC has a 3+ save, as long as he is on its treasure chamber/area/housing.
+He will charge any enemy within its chamber/area/housing.
+He will only leave his chamber/area/housing if there are no treasure chest left.